Xilinx/PYNQ/docs/source/8a_iop_architecture.rst

 GPIO blocks
 ^^^^^^^^^^^^^^^^^^^

 There are three GPIO block available.
-They support 16 input or output pins on the Arduino interface (D0 - D15).
+They support xxx input or output pins

 Timers
 ^^^^^^^^^^^^^^^^^^^